 Then Eudocia asked blessed Germanus, “Father, why do you monks dwell in the wilderness and deprive yourselves of the pleasures of human companionship?
 Do you find it more enjoyable there?”
+Then Germanus replied:

 Therefore, lay aside your splendid robes and clothe yourself in humble attire.
 Turn the powers of your soul to repentance and virtue, and water the earth with tears, that you may reap a harvest of joy in heaven.
 Weep until you extinguish the furnace of sin, and the Lord will vouchsafe you consolation, permitting you to enter into the felicity of the righteous.
 Lament your transgressions, which the devil sweetened for you, and an angel will draw near and intercede for your salvation.
 Let tears run from your eyes, and you will dry up the stinking bog of depravity, in which you were long mired.
 You were held fast by the author of evil; henceforth, enjoy the bounties of paradise.
 Bring to despair him who deceived you by means of pleasure and burdened you with the yoke of sin.
-Always work eagerly to please Cod.
+Always work eagerly to please God.
 A bee collects nectar to make honey, and you should multiply your righteous deeds in order to acquire virtue.
 Thus you will become a daughter of the unwaning light.”

 If a man diligently exercises himself in the commandments, they gladden and strengthen him, purify him from defilement, and justify him before the Lord.